sdeepugd/Pheeder/README.md

 # Pheeder
-RSS Feeds App for IOS
+RSS Feeds App for IOS (No Ads and Free!!!)

 ScreenShots: